govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 ![](/post/2020-06-06-2019-oreilly-ai-conference_files/twitterNER4.PNG)

-## 26) Behavior Analytics for Enterprise Security using NLP Approached | Aruba Networks
+## 26) Behavior Analytics for Enterprise Security using NLP Approaches | Aruba Networks

 * Need to identify relevant anomalies in a network.
 Malware more of a threat than adware
 * For supervised learning to work, you need a list of all possible access to the network tagged as safe or anomalous.
 However what is available are large volumes of diverse unlabeled data